crocs-muni/open-source-development-course/README.md

 * **Contribute to an existing open-source project in scope of 50-60 hours.**
 The student chooses the open-source project for contribution themself, but this selection must be approved by the teachers till 1st of March.
 Tasks from the [Red Hat Open Source Contest](https://research.redhat.com/red-hat-open-source-contest/) are pre-approved.
 If you choose elsewhere, look for known active projects that you are not yet part of.
 * **Track time spent on the project.**
-It is beneficial to develop such a habbit for further contract work the student could have later.
-(Teacher recommendation: [Toggl](https://toggl.com/) is nice, but pen-and-paper also work.)
-Detailed time sheets are required to pass the course.
-It has to be fine-grained, i.e., each work unit has to be stored in the time sheet, with corresponding date, time elapsed and work you did in that period.
-It is highly recommended to use Toggl, which does the tracking.
+The student has to have a detailed report on time spent on the course.
+The tracking has to be automatic (e.g. using [Toggl](https://toggl.com/) or similar).
+The tracking must be task-based (i.e. per-day report is not sufficient).
+Each reported period must have a start-time, end-time, short work description and a category (analysis/implementation/management).
 * **Hand in two compulsory homework assignments.**
 These will cover git, CI/CD systems, pull requests and basic developer best practices.
 An approximate description of tasks can be found in the file [assignments.md](assignments.md).
 * **Deliver three short presentation (10 minutes talks) about your work.**